Brass band

-A brass band is a musical ensemble generally consisting entirely of brass instruments, most often with a percussion section.
+A brass band is a musical ensemble generally consisting primarily of brass instruments, most often with a percussion section.
 Ensembles that include brass and woodwind instruments can in certain traditions also be termed brass bands (particularly in the context of New Orleans and Japan–style brass bands), but may be more correctly termed military bands, concert bands, or "brass and reed" bands.

 Styles

 Balkan

 Balkan-style Brass Bands (Труба, trumpet) play a distinctive style of music originating in 19th century Balkans.
 The music's tradition stems from the First Serbian Uprising led by Karađorđe in 1804 when Serbs revolted against the occupying Ottoman Empire, eventually liberating Serbia.
-The trumpet was used as a military instrument to wake and gather soldiers and announce battles, the trumpet took on the role of entertainment during downtime, as soldiers used it to transpose popular folk songs. is popular throughout the Balkans, especially Serbia, Albania, North Macedonia, Romania, Bulgaria and Northern Greece.
+The trumpet was used as a military instrument to wake and gather soldiers and announce battles, the trumpet took on the role of entertainment during downtime, as soldiers used it to transpose popular folk songs.
+It is popular throughout the Balkans, especially Serbia, Albania, North Macedonia, Romania, Bulgaria and Northern Greece.
 The tempos are usually fast and accompanied by kolo.
 The performers each have their instrument of the orchestra and are called trubači (трубачи).
 The best known examples of acclaimed music in this style are from Goran Bregović and Boban Marković Orkestar.
-The Serbian film maker Emir Kusturica has, through his films (Black Cat, White Cat), made the style popular in the international community outside the Balkans.
+The Serbian film maker Emir Kusturica has, through his films (Underground and Black Cat, White Cat), made the style popular in the international community outside the Balkans.